benguhin/austin-landing/README.md

 # [cfpb.github.io](http://cfpb.github.io/)

-A site for the CFPB to share and discuss its technology work with the world.
+A site for the City of Austin to share and discuss its technology work with the world.
+Forked from [cfpb.github.io](https://github.com/cfpb/cfpb.github.io)

 ## Running it locally